FernandaCastro/flight-availability/README.md

 ## Flight Availability

-This is a REST/JSON Service built upon Spring-Web that requests flights availability info to an REST/XML Airline Mock Service.
+This is a REST/JSON Service built upon Spring-Web that retrieves flights availability data from an REST/XML Airline Mock Service.

 The availability results are retrieved in
 XML format, and converted into a different JSON model.